VB Migration Partner

 ClassRenderMode mode

 Specifies how a class must be rendered during the migration process.
 The mode argument can be Class, Interface, ClassAndInterface, and Module.
+(The Module value can't be used when converting to C#.)
 This pragma can’t be specified at the project-level:

 '## ClassRenderMode Interface